What Is EDI?

 EDI as a fully-managed cloud service

 Get the benefits of EDI without the stress.
-SEEBURGER deals with everything – from set-up, over onboarding and maintenance tosecurity and compliance.
+SEEBURGER deals with everything – from setup, onboarding and maintenance to security and compliance.
+We can even integrate your cloud-based EDI with the business applications of your choice

 This not only frees up in-house resources, there is a significantly lower initial outlay and TCO than for on-premises software, and the monthly costs are easier to accommodate in your annual budget.

-The SEEBURGER BIS Platform isthe engine behind the SEEBURGER EDI cloud services.
+The SEEBURGER BIS Platform is the engine behind the SEEBURGER B2B/EDI Cloud Integration Services.

 EDI as a cloud service is particularly suitable for:

-- companies unable or not wanting to recruit dedicated staff members experienced in EDI
+- Companies unable or not wanting to recruit dedicated staff members with EDI experience

-Cloud services give easy access to IT resources, with more flexibility and short time-to-market.
-Even traditional organizations are empowered to operate with agility through them, and they are increasingly demonstrating themselves to be the core of novel and innovative business models.
+Cloud services provide easy access to IT resources, increased flexibility and faster time to market, enable agility, and are increasingly proving to be the source of new, innovative business models.

 EDI on-premises